glennga/kumulaau/README.md

 git clone https://github.com/glennga/kumulaau.git
 ```

-2. This project uses Python 3.7, Matplotlib, Numpy, Numba, Scipy, and GSL.
+2. This project uses Python 3.7, Matplotlib, Numpy, Numba, and GSL.
 An `environment.yml` file is provided to build a Conda clone of the Python environment used to develop this:
 ```bash
 conda env create -f environment.yml conda activate kumulaau